mfakhru/ai-agents-clinic/README.md

 - 🔍 **Semantic Search:** Patients can describe symptoms or dental goals in natural language to find the most relevant treatments.
 - 💰 **Detailed Service Info:** Provides complete details including pricing, duration, and insurance eligibility.
 - 🛠️ **Service Management:** Integrated tools to add or update clinic services dynamically.
+- 📅 **Appointment Management:** Patients can book, check, and cancel dental appointments using their phone number as an identifier.
 - 🤖 **Empathetic AI:** Designed to be conversational, caring, and professional.

 ## 🛠️ Tech Stack